jfiander/usps-flags/README.md

 ```

 - Calling any DSL method without argument, or with `nil` as argument will return the current value.
-- You can explicitly set `svg_file` to `""` to suppress printing the SVG content when only generating a PNG.
+- You can explicitly set `svg_file` to `""` to suppress printing the SVG content to console/log.
 - Calling `.png` requires `png_file` to be set.

 ## Security